 Both.
 I’m optimistic because they’ll have more choices than we did.
 I have two daughters, both very creative, and they go to a school that lets them be themselves.
 It’s not a unique case—I see many schools giving kids space to explore.
 When they reach higher ed, they’ll have more freedom, less pressure to fit traditional molds.

 But I’m also pessimistic—mainly when it comes to politics.
 In Latin America, decisions are too often political, not technical.
 There’s a risk that populist or ideological policies could make things worse.
-For example, with AI now so capable, I wouldn’t be surprised if a government decided to close rural schools and replace them with AI tutors to cut costs.
+Such as with my previous example, with AI now so capable, I wouldn’t be surprised if a government decided to close rural schools and replace them with AI tutors to cut costs.
 That would just deepen inequality—elite institutions will continue offering rich, in-person education, while low-income populations get scaled-down digital versions.
 That’s worrying.